aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 **PowerShell automation for collecting support-relevant system details**

 **Tool:** PowerShell

 **Project concept:** One-click support metadata collection for IT support workflows.

 **Project evolution:** script → executable workflow testing → troubleshooting and refinement → documentation → published PowerShell version

-I developed this project by adapting and enhancing an initial PowerShell metadata collection script into a tested 1st Level Support workflow with local executable packaging and desktop shortcut testing.
+I worked on this project by adapting and enhancing an initial PowerShell metadata collection script and testing it as a 1st Level Support workflow, including local executable packaging and desktop shortcut testing.

 I tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and end-user-facing documentation.

 ---